Divajain/userdocs/docs/supportedpsp.md

 </style>

-Below table lists the PSPs supported by Asperato with the details of the features for each PSP.
+Below table lists the PSPs supported by Asperato with the details of the features supported for each PSP.
 <BR>
 <BR>